inoxlang/inox/docs/builtin.md

 ```
 ### http.read

-the http.read function behaves exactly like the read function but only works on HTTP resources.
+The http.read function behaves exactly like the read function but only works on HTTP resources.
+The type of content is determined by looking at the Content-Type header.
+You can specify a content type by adding a mimetype value such as mime"json".

 **examples**